tayaee/make-venv-uv/uv-requirements.txt-uv.lock/README.md

-# Simple Python project wiht requirements.txt
+# Simple Python projects with requirements.txt
 Use uv and requirements.txt to set up simple Python projects.

 ## Set up